 Notes from August.

-The once lush undergrowth is beginning to die back and dry out, now tangled and matted like unkempt hair.
-The flowers of the creeping thistle all over the Peak have faded and exploded into puffs of seed, dragged through leaves and branches by the wind, reminiscent of candy floss.
+The once lush undergrowth is beginning to die back and dry out, now tangled and unkempt.
+Flowers of the creeping thistle all over the Peak have faded and exploded into puffs of seed, dragged through leaves and branches by the wind like candy floss.
+There is a wistful nostalgia when putting my hand in a pocket or shoe weeks after returning home to find sand under my fingernails or forgotten little pebbles and shells tucked away as souvenirs.
+Especially to our home, almost as far away from any sea as it’s possible to get in the UK.

 Privacy Settings